alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/instance.html.markdown

     - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
     - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.

 * `user_data` - (Optional) User-defined data to customize the startup behaviors of an ECS instance and to pass data into an ECS instance.
+From version 1.60.0, it can be update in-place.
+If updated, the instance will reboot to make the change take effect.
+Note: Not all of changes will take effect and it depends on [cloud-init module type](https://cloudinit.readthedocs.io/en/latest/topics/modules.html).
 * `key_name` - (Optional, Force new resource) The name of key pair that can login ECS instance successfully without password.
 If it is specified, the password would be invalid.
 * `role_name` - (Optional, Force new resource) Instance RAM role name.
 The name is provided and maintained by RAM.
 You can use `alicloud_ram_role` to create a new one.
 * `include_data_disks` - (Optional) Whether to change instance disks charge type when changing instance charge type.
 * `dry_run` - (Optional) Whether to pre-detection.
 When it is true, only pre-detection and not actually modify the payment type operation.
 It is valid when `instance_charge_type` is 'PrePaid'.
 Default to false.
 * `private_ip` - (Optional) Instance private IP address can be specified when you creating new instance.
 It is valid when `vswitch_id` is specified.
+When it is changed, the instance will reboot to make the change take effect.
+* `credit_specification` - (Optional, Available in 1.57.1+) Performance mode of the t5 burstable instance.
+Valid values: 'Standard', 'Unlimited'.
 * `spot_strategy` - (Optional, ForceNew) The spot strategy of a Pay-As-You-Go instance, and it takes effect only when parameter `instance_charge_type` is 'PostPaid'.
 Value range:
     - NoSpot: A regular Pay-As-You-Go instance.
     - SpotWithPriceLimit: A price threshold for a spot instance